Table of Contents

-What are the Components of a Good Experiment?
+What Are the Components of a Good Data Experiment?

 The hypothesis of your experiment is the statement you want to test.
 A null hypothesis is a default statement that you make that assumes there is no relationship between the compared variables of your test.